-One last factor is that the sails used by the author up to and including 2019 have been Sobstad (main and jib) and North (spinnaker) and Ullman (spinnaker, beginning in 2018).
-As such, the Sobstad main and jib are very similar to North sails, which are also cut quite full.
+One last factor is that the sails used by the author are Sobstad (main and jib) and North (spinnaker).
+As such, the main and jib are very similar to North sails, which are also cut quite full, as are UK's, but note later in this document that the North sails have much less luff curve than the UK's.

 In contrast, the Ullman mainsail is much flatter than the other mainsails, which means that mast tensioning would probably be different.
 With that in mind, the author sailed 171, an older 242, which has an original 25-year-old mast, which is softer than the new masts that are very straight and stiff.
-As such, rig tensioning was changed on the author's new boat, 304, to accommodate the Sobstad mainsail, which required loosening the lowers more than on 171 to accommodate the Sobstad luff curve, which is greater than the Ullman luff curve (which is designed for the new straighter & stiffer masts).
+As such, rig tensioning was changed on the author's new boat, 304, to accommodate the Sobstad mainsail, which required loosening the lowers more than on 171 to accommodate the Sobstad luff curve, which is greater than the Ullman luff curve (which is designed for the new straight masts).